OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

   ERC20 public token;

   function initialize(ERC20 _token) initializer public {
-    token = _token; // This contract will be upgradeable if it was created via OpenZeppelin SDK }
+    token = _token; // This contract will be upgradeable if it was created via the OpenZeppelin SDK }
 }
 ```